mrsmania/landingpage/README.md

 # Project: Landingpage
 Create an entire web page from a design provided by TOP.
 The design is provided in 2 images: One is an image of the complete website and the other one has some details about some of the fonts and colors to be used.
-After creating the page according to the given input I decided to go dive deeper into css and refresh my knowledge thereon.
+After creating the page according to the given input I decided to dive deeper into css and refresh my knowledge thereon.

 # Image Sources
 * Logo: https://commons.wikimedia.org/wiki/File:Mario_Series_Logo.svg